smartdevicelink/sdl_evolution/proposals/0293-vehicle-type-filter.md

 ### iOS App Library Changes

-The iOS proxy will need to implement the above-mentioned protocol changes.
-In addition to implementing a protocol message, the proxy will need the additional implementation to propagate vehicle type info to the application layer.
+The iOS app library will need to implement the above-mentioned protocol changes.
+In addition to implementing a protocol message, it will need the additional implementation to propagate vehicle type info to the application layer.

 #### Defining supported vehicle type in Info.plist

 1. The supported vehicle list can be defined in Info.plist as below.
 All the attributes in this list are optional, however, if the app includes `SDLSupportedVehicleTypes` in Info.plist, at least one array element with one key-value in the dictionary should be defined.
 2. If an app defines an `SDLSupportedVehicleTypes` key, then it should always have a `make` key-value pair in the dictionary.
 All other attributes are optional if `make` is defined.
 However, if the app developers want to use `model year` or `trim`, they should define `make` and `model` key-value pairs as well.
-The proxy will check only the defined attributes.
+The iOS app library will check only the defined attributes.
 The below example shows valid vehicle type filters.

 ```xml